 Read lots, and read widely.

-5. What was the most exciting thing that happened to you after you signed your contract – besides receiving your first check as a published author?
+after you signed your contract – besides receiving your first check as a

 Being at events like RT and ARRC in Australia and having people say how much they love my books.
 On the inside I’m always ‘OMG they’ve read my book!’

-6. What was the defining moment that you considered yourself an author?
+6. What was the defining moment that you considered yourself

 I was made redundant during the GFC and in the time I was unemployed I started really working on my writing and treating like a job, I then started selling.
 I think that first sale cemented in my mind that I could do this.

-7. With so many changes in publishing over the past year, where do you see the future of publishing going?
+7. With so many changes in publishing over the past year,

 I don’t know where it’s going, but as long as readers keep wanting books to read then there will still be a publishing industry.